White smoke from a snowblower is usually caused by one of three common problems, they include:

 - Snowblower incorrectly turned over

 In this post, you’ll learn how to diagnose the root cause of white smoke and how to fix it.
-We’ll cover: Checking and removing excessive engine oil; Turning over a snowblower correctly; Replacing a leaking float valve.
+We’ll cover: Checking and removing excessive engine oil, Turning over a snowblower correctly, and replacing a leaking float valve.